 As a traveling family who cares about sustainability, we’re always on the lookout for responsible travel tips and various ways we can travel more sustainably and ethically.

-I’ve had conversations with other families about our responsibilities as travelers, especially within my Responsible Family Travel Facebook group.
-So I know I’m not the only one who cares about responsible and ethical travel.
+Over the years, I’ve had many conversations with families about our responsibilities as travelers, especially within my Responsible Family Travel Facebook group.
+I know I’m not the only one who cares about responsible and ethical travel.

-Additionally, many travel companies exist that operate with a more responsible tourism lens in mind.
+Throughout our travels, we’ve been fortunate to work with travel companies operate with a responsible tourism lens in mind.
 We’ve had amazing trips swimming with whale sharks in Mexico and exploring Ubud activities in Indonesia with travel companies who are sustainably minded.

 This post was updated on April 9, 2021.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 Underscoring all my travel experiences is the understanding that we have a responsibility as travelers to make sure that we leave the world just the same as we saw it (or even better).
 This is the essential idea behind my responsible travel tips.